hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 It really depends on your specific task and your data.
 As of now, I would recommend the following:
 - If you don't have much data, [Triplet Loss](#triplet-loss) might still be a solid option.
 The 3rd place on [Shopee Price Match Guarantee Challenge](#shopee-price-match) clearly demonstrated that.
-- Otherwise, [ArcFace](#arcface) and its variants is definitely the way to go, as demonstrated by top performers of recent competitions on Kaggle.
-If you data has a large intra-class variability and a long tail of rare classes, [Sub-Center ArcFace](#subcenter-arcface) + [Dynamic Margin](#afdynmargin) is definitely the method you need to consider.
+- Otherwise, [ArcFace](#arcface) and its variants are definitely the way to go, as demonstrated by top performers of recent competitions on Kaggle.
+If your data has a large intra-class variability and a long tail of rare classes, [Sub-Center ArcFace](#subcenter-arcface) + [Dynamic Margin](#afdynmargin) is probably the method you need to consider.
 Don't forget to use [GeM][gem_pooling] and follow the architecture as shown in [Fig. 13](#fig-net-gem-af).
 - Depending on the task, Metric Learning alone would often not be enough.
 Usually, it is used with [Query Expansion][wiki_qe], [Feature Matching][wiki_pfm], and other post-processing methods.

 I will try to keep this blog post updated with the latest State-of-the-Art methods.